 The Purple mangosteen, botanical name Garcinia magostana, simply referred to as mangosteen, is an ultra-tropical slow growing evergreen tree that is cultivated for its edible fruit.

-Inventory, ea : 0
+Inventory, lb : 0

 |Garcia Organic Farms|

-Fuerte avocados are available mid winter until early spring.
+Fuerte avocados are available mid-winter until early spring.

 Recipes that include Fuerte Avocados.
 One is easiest, three is harder.

-Someone spotted Fuerte Avocados using the Specialty Produce app for iPhone and Android.
+People have spotted Fuerte Avocados using the Specialty Produce app for iPhone and Android.